mohistH/sqlite3_database_helper/README.md

 	5.open file, which type is txt
 	6.drop file and open the sqlite3.db file
 	**Attention: the operation of add, delete, modify must submit by manual**

+## Attention

+	1.Tool can display up to 10 tables of data.
+It is becoming better in the future 2.Tool can open the type .db of sqlite3

+## soft UI

+	It is very simple.